 But you’re not here to read about how I overcame my eating disorder… you’re here for these healthy chocolate chip sweet potato muffins and I’m ALL about it!

 I like the sweet potato to be pureed with no chunks.
-I acquire this texture by throwing it in my ninja food processor until smooth.
+I acquire this texture by throwing the sweet potato (skin removed) in my ninja food processor until smooth.

 - A Muffin Pan